 Step 3: Investigate

-If you’ve found a car that seems like a good prospect, follow these steps to ensure you’ve thoroughly investigated it before you commit to a purchase.
+If you’ve found a car that seems like a good prospect, follow these steps in the o course of the buying process to ensure you’ve thoroughly investigated it before you commit to a purchase.

-It’s also a good idea to inquire with the seller about any additional information that may be available on the car’s ownership history, whether service records are available, the status of its warranty including any extended warranties that may have been purchased, and whether any required recall work has been completed.
+It’s also a good idea to inquire with the the salesperson or private seller about any additional information that may be available on the car’s ownership history, whether service records are available, the status of its warranty including any extended warranties that may have been purchased, and whether any required recall work has been completed.

-More information on how to verify whether the vehicle is being listed at a fair price, how to check its estimated fuel consumption and safety ratings, what to look for during a test drive, and other steps to take before committing to a purchase can be found at the article on buying a used vehicle in Canada linked above.
+More information on how to verify whether the vehicle is being listed at a fair price, how to check its estimated fuel economy and safety ratings, what to look for during a test drive, and other steps to take before committing to a purchase can be found at the article on Buying a Used Car in Canada.

 Step 4: Purchase